Increase your positive reviews by up to 37%!

 • Sales per day and profit email

-An app similar to this can charge you ninety-seven dollars per month as a startup subscription, but the costs of Fetcher can be much lower.
-Fetcher can cost you as low as nineteen dollars per month, depending on the number of sales you make within a single month.
+An app to scan listings like this can often sell for ninety-seven dollars per month as a startup subscription.
+However, Fetcher can be much cheaper, costing as low as nineteen dollars per month, depending on the number of sales you make within a single month.

-People at Fetcher are very confident in the app’s ability to track your profits on Amazon accurately, and they will even have you try the app for FREE within thirty-one days.
+The people at Fetcher are confident in the app’s ability to track your profits on Amazon accurately.
+They even offer a FREE trial for thirty-one days.

 Step 5: Start listing the inventory on Amazon

-The next step to do is to make a list of your inventory.
-There can be ways to have your inventory scanned automatically, but if you are similar to me, you might consider adding each book manually by typing the ISBN into the search bar of Amazon and clicking “I have one to sell”.
+The next step is to make a list of your inventory.
+You can have your inventory scanned automatically, but if you’re like me, you might choose to add each book manually by typing the ISBN into the Amazon search bar and clicking “I have one to sell.”
+This way, you can also check the book’s condition.
+When you find your book’s product detail page, you’ll start listing it under one of the five conditions.
+These are the conditions you can use to list the books:

 New

-It means that the item’s condition is brand-new, unopened, unused, and still wrapped in its original packaging, including all the original wrapping materials.
-Also included is the intact original protective wrapper, if there is any.
-It should also have the original manufacturer’s warranty, if any or even still applicable, including the details in the printed listing comments.
+This means the book’s condition is brand-new.
+It hasn’t been opened or used, and it’s still in its original packaging with all the original wrapping materials.
+If there’s a protective wrapper, it should be intact as well.
+The book should also have the original manufacturer’s warranty, if available, including all details in the printed listing comments.

 Used – Like New